CrispyBacon1999/robotpy-build/docs/wrapping.md

     name = "myproject"
     sources = ["myproject/src/myproject.cpp"]

+Note that the name supplied here is what other packages will refer to in the `libs` field.

 If wrapping a downloaded library, run `python setup.py build_dl` to download your library.
 You can also wrap sources in your own wrapper.

-`python -m robotpy_build scan_headers` will scan all of your defined includes directories (including those of downloaded artifacts) and output something you can paste into the `generate` key.
+`python -m robotpy_build scan-headers` will scan all of your defined includes directories (including those of downloaded artifacts) and output something you can paste under your wrapper section that you defined before.
 Edit those.

 `python -m robotpy_build create-gen` will scan your defined generate items and output yaml for them in the directory defined by `generation_data`.